Stunned Cricket fraternity mourns '83 WC hero Yashpal Sharma's death; former teammates break down | Sports-Games

 Memories flooded Sandhu's mind as he spoke about Yashpal, who was his roommate during the 1983 World Cup.

-Kirti Azad, another member of the the 1983 team, also paid glowing tributes to his former teammate.
+Kirti Azad, another member of the 1983 team, also paid glowing tributes to his former teammate.

 ''He told me that day we met that I had lost weight.
 We had a great reunion.
 I remember the very first game in the 1983 world Cup playing the mighty Windies with that quartet of fast bowlers, he set the agenda and we won that game,'' he said.